Contents

 Why do projects fail?
 The most common reasons are unclear expectations, scope creep, and incomplete requirements.
 An experienced project manager will help your organization manage these risks.

 The project manager will plan the project, define the requirements and acceptance criteria, and gain buy-in from stakeholders.
-They will document and manage the scope, establish a formal process for handling change, and monitor and control the schedule and budget throughout the course of the project.
+They’ll document and manage the scope, establish a formal process for handling change, and monitor and control the schedule and budget throughout the course of the project.

 The project manager is also highly skilled in the art of people.